swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 #### ESC2 - Misconfigured Certificate Templates

 Requirements:
-*  Allows requesters to specify a SAN in the CSR as well as allows Any Purpose EKU (2.5.29.37.0)
+*  Allows requesters to specify a Subject Alternative Name (SAN) in the CSR as well as allows Any Purpose EKU (2.5.29.37.0)

 Exploitation:
 * Find template